 Indeed the Radiometrix NTX2 does only transmit ~500m when on the ground, the limited range is due to poor line of sight (LOS).
 Attached to a balloon transmitting at a slow data rate and with a sensitive receiving antenna and radio the LOS is excellent and so it is possible to get over 400km range!
 Most commonly we use RTTY at 50 baud and use amateur radio receivers such as the FT-790r, FT-817 and Icom IC7000 and yagi antennas to receive.

-Most of the discussion about HABing both in the UK and around the world takes place on the IRC channel - #highaltitude on irc.freenode.net - feel free to get on there and ask questions.
+Most of the discussion about HABing both in the UK and around the world takes place on the IRC channel - #highaltitude on irc.libera.chat - feel free to get on there and ask questions.
 There is also a mailing list which has quite low traffic but usually has the launch details of upcoming flights published.
 There is loads of information on the wiki so have a browse - if you find something missing you are very welcome to fill the gap!
 Finally check out the various projects, many of them have pages on the wiki and others have their own websites - they can be great guides and great inspiration for your project!